 We can be proud that funds for the expansion have come for the most part from the congregation, the community at large, and local organizations.
 We are thankful for all donations, as no amount is insignificant.
 We do need to recognize some very sizeable amounts, without which the project would not have been feasible.
 The Sam Rosen, Sid Levine and Henry Gersoni families were especially generous.
 The Blanding, Dewar, and Rowe Foundations have been most outstanding in their financial support.
 We still need monies to finish some aspects of the expansion project and to start an endowment fund.

 One of Judaism’s sacred duties consists of tikkunn olam, mending the world, which Temple Beth El follows with its work in the community at large.
 The congregation participates in interfaith activities, works to fill social needs, is active in social and charitable causes, donates money, contributes goods, and participates in direct services.
 For example, our temple gives to local food banks and works at St. James Episcopalian Church’s Lord’s Table.
 Our facilities are available to other community organizations for meetings and other activities.
 Furthermore, a very large numbers of our members volunteer time and effort to assist the needy.
 Each year, our congregation participates in a community-wide Thanksgiving service, and will take part in the dedication of the new St. Mary Roman Catholic Church School.
-This summer, Father Paul Roman will convey to the Oneonta Jewish Community, title to additional plots in the St. Mary’s Roman Catholic Church’s Cemetery.
+Father Paul Roman has conveyed to the Oneonta Jewish Community, title to additional plots in the St. Mary’s Roman Catholic Church’s Cemetery.

 We also salute all those who presently fight for our Judaism and who set an example for our children.
 We salute all those who follow the commitment to our Temple, in prayer, in learning, and in continuing God’s creation.